 An ELSS comes with the shortest lock-in period of 3 years among all the tax saving investment options.

-Being a market-linked instrument, an ELSS can give higher returns than conventional tax-saving instruments like fixed deposits, PPF, National Scheme Certificate (NSC), etc.
+Being a market-linked instrument, an ELSS can give higher returns than conventional tax-saving instruments like fixed deposits, PPF, National Savings Certificate (NSC), etc.

 In addition to qualifying for a tax deduction of up to Rs.
 1.5 lakh under Section 80C of the Income Tax Act, the long-term capital gains earned on an ELSS are tax-free up to Rs.
 1 lakh per annum.

-An ELSS is the only tax-saving instrument which comes with a SIP (Systematic Investment Option).
-A SIP enables an investor to invest with an amount as low as Rs.
+An ELSS is the only tax-saving instrument which comes with a SIP (Systematic Investment Option) mode of investment.
+A SIP enables one to invest with an amount as low as Rs.
 500 along with getting the benefit of power of compounding.